d00d/fallbrookresearch.com/_posts/2018-05-06-alpha-attribution-and-aggregation.md

 ---
 layout: post
 title: Attribution & Aggregation
+published: true
 ---

-# Attribution & Aggregation
+## Attributions & Aggregation

-## Quantative Trade Strategies
+### Quantative Trade Strategies

 Algorithmic Trading is a technique of deploying algorithms that automatically buy and sell stocks in response to market data.

 ### The alpha idea
-At fallbrook we work the full lifecycle srom the first step in developing a trading algorithm is coming up with an "alpha idea".
+At fallbrook we work the full lifecycle srom the first step in developing a trading algorithm is coming up with an "alpha idea" to iterating its implementation.

-**_So, what is alpha?_**
+**_What is alpha?_**

 Basically, the return of a portfolio can be written as:

 > r = beta * r_m + alpha

 Where beta measures the correlation of the portfolio return to the overall market return (r_ _m), and alpha is the excess return.
 For instance, an index fund has alpha=0, beta=1.
 But, what I am really after is a positive non-zero alpha, which would indicate that my algorithm is doing better than the market, and at the same time beta=0, i.e. I want my algorithm to be independent form the market, "market-neutral".